What is GDPR? Everything you need to know about the new general data protection regulations | ZDNet

 Under the GDPR provisions that promote accountability and governance, companies need to implement appropriate technical and organisational measures.
 These could include data protection provisions (staff training, internal audits of processing activities, and reviews of HR policies), as well as keeping documentation on processing activities.
 Other tactics that organisations can look at include data minimisation and pseudonymisation, or allowing individuals to monitor processing, the ICO said.

 In preparing for GDPR, bodies such as the ICO offer general guidance on what should be considered.
-All organisations will need to ensure they are GDPR compliant come 25 May 2018 or risk falling foul of the new directives.
+All organisations will need to ensure they've carried out all the necessary impact assessments are and GDPR compliant come 25 May 2018 or risk falling foul of the new directives.

 Previous and related coverage